-- 1. minimize and optimize the use of natural resources such as water and soil; - 2. safeguard and ensure its activities cause no harm to natural ecosystems, protected areas and their biological biodiversity, including wildlife and rare, threatened and endangered species; - 3. ensure that no coffee plantations are on peatlands; - 4. ensure that no forest areas (primary forest or old growth secondary forest) are cleared or converted for coffee production (e.g. forest replaced by a coffee plantation) or processing (e.g. forest cut to provide firewood to dry the coffee beans); - 5. if forest areas have been cleared or converted into coffee plantations since 31st December 2015, ensure that compensation measures (e.g. replanting of native trees) are taken.
+- 1. minimize and optimize the use of natural resources such as water and soil; - 2. safeguard and ensure its activities cause no harm to natural ecosystems, protected areas and their biological biodiversity, including wildlife and rare, threatened and endangered species; - 3. ensure that no coffee plantations are on peatlands; - 4. ensure that no forest areas (primary forest or old growth secondary forest) are cleared or converted for coffee production (e.g. forest replaced by a coffee plantation) or processing (e.g. forest cut to provide firewood to dry the coffee beans) in line with LDC's commitment to eliminate deforestation and conversion of native vegetation in its supply chain by end 2025.
+For farmers participating in LDC's Responsible Sourcing Program, no conversion of forest must have taken place since January 1, 2014; - 5. if forest areas have been cleared or converted into coffee plantations, ensure that compensation measures (e.g. replanting of native trees) are taken.